aditiaher2007/LensCraft-UI/README.md

 # LensCraft-UI
-A responsive eyewear website landing page built using HTML and CSS.
+A website landing page built using HTML and CSS.